Sagardas72/jfrog-demo/README.md

 # JFROG DEMO
 This git repository contains the deliverables for the JFROG Technical Demo Presentation
 ## SUMMARY
 This git repository contains the source code for the [**Spring PetClinic Application**](https://github.com/spring-projects/spring-petclinic) along with the necessary **pom.xml** file required for building the application.
-The repository also contains a Jenkinsfile and a Dockerfile used to build and publish the application as a runnable docker image.
+The repository also contains a **Jenkinsfile** and a **Dockerfile** used to build and publish the application as a runnable docker image.
 ## DEMO ARCHITECTURE SETUP
 ![Preview1](./resources/images/Jfrog-demo-arch.png)
 The above diagram represents the environment used to create the demo deliverables.
-The source code was obtained from the provided [github repository](https://github.com/spring-projects/spring-petclinic).
+The source code was obtained from the provided [github repository](https://github.com/spring-projects/spring-petclinic) for the **Spring PetClinic Application**.
 The Jenkins server and the Artifactory server were run locally on the workstation as docker containers.
 Finally a public repo was created on dockerhub to host the runnable application docker image that will be created as a part of the Jenkins pipeline run.
 Please refer [these set of docs](./resources/docs/getting-started.md) to setup a similar environment locally on your workstation.
 ## Run the project
 #### Prerequisites
 - An existing github account to clone the existing repository into.
-- A running Jenkins Instance with Credentials, Pipeline, and Artifactory plugins installed at minimum.
+- A running Jenkins Instance with [Credentials](https://github.com/jenkinsci/credentials-plugin/blob/master/docs/user.adoc), [Pipeline](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/), and [Artifactory](https://www.jenkins.io/doc/pipeline/steps/artifactory/#artifactory-plugin) plugins installed at minimum.
 - A running Artifactory Server with a maven repository setup for storing artifacts
 - A repository created on dockerhub to store the image
-> NOTE: Follow the readmes under resources/docs if you need help with any of the prerequisites mentioned aboove.
+> **NOTE**: Follow the readmes under resources/docs if you need help with any of the prerequisites mentioned aboove.
-> NOTE: The dockerhub can be replaced by your preferred choice of image repository to store the image.
-This will need a small change in the Jenkinsfile in the way the built image is being tagged.
+  **NOTE**: The **dockerhub** piece of the architecture can be replaced by your preferred choice of image repository to store the image.
+This will need a small change in the **Jenkinsfile** in the way the built image is being tagged.
 #### Steps
 ##### I - Clone the current repository into your own git repo
 1. Create a repo in your github account